leogem2003/directchan/README.md

 # DirectChan
 ### Description
-`DirectChan` is a minimal Go library implementing the webrtc protocol for peer communication.
+`DirectChan` is a minimalistic Go library implementing the webrtc protocol for peer communication.
 It is based on the [Pion/webrtc](https://github.com/pion/webrtc) library and aims to serve as a base for applications leveraging the WebRTC protocol.
 The signaling is handled by a signaling server implemented in `server/main.go`.

 ### Usage